eugenPtr/smart-wallet/README.md

 ## Requirements

 - [pnpm](https://pnpm.io/installation)
-- [StackUp API KEY](https://app.stackup.sh/sign-in): to be able to include UserOperations in blocks, see [.env.local.example](./front/.env.local.example)
+- [Pimlico API KEY](https://dashboard.pimlico.io/): to be able to include UserOperations in blocks, see [.env.local.example](./front/.env.local.example)
 - a **TESTING** account with some Sepolia funds, to be able to sponsor user creation (see [.env.local.example](./front/.env.local.example)).
 Be careful to not use any private key tied to some real funds. **DO NOT LEAK YOUR PRIVATE KEYS**.
 - [Foundry](https://book.getfoundry.sh/getting-started/installation): if you want to deploy your own contracts.